Masaaki-75/proct/README.md

 ## Abstract
-> Promising computed tomography (CT) techniques for sparse-view and limited-angle scenarios can reduce the radiation dose, shorten the data acquisition time, and allow irregular and flexible scanning.
-Yet, these two scenarios involve multiple different settings that vary in view numbers or angular ranges, ultimately introducing complex artifacts to the reconstructed images.
-Existing CT reconstruction methods tackle these scenarios and/or settings _in isolation_, omitting their synergistic effects on each other for better robustness and transferability in clinical practice.
-In this paper, we frame these diverse settings as a unified incomplete-view CT problem, and propose a novel Prompted Contextual Transformer (ProCT) to harness the multi-setting synergy from these incomplete-view CT settings, thereby achieving more robust and transferable CT reconstruction.
-The novelties of ProCT lie in two folds.
-First, we devise projection view-aware prompting to provide setting-discriminative information, enabling a single ProCT to handle diverse settings.
-Second, we propose artifact-aware contextual learning to sense artifact pattern knowledge from in-context image pairs, making ProCT capable of accurately removing the complex, unseen artifacts.
-Extensive experimental results on two public clinical CT datasets demonstrate __(i)__ superior performance of ProCT over state-of-the-art methods---including single-setting models---on a wide range of settings, __(ii)__ strong transferability to unseen datasets and scenarios, and __(iii)__ improved performance when integrating sinogram data.
+> Incomplete-view computed tomography (CT), which includes both sparse-view and limited-angle CT, aims to reduce radiation exposure, shorten data acquisition time, and enable more flexible scanning protocols.
+However, due to the significantly reduced number of projection views, it introduces complex artifacts in the reconstructed CT images, ultimately compromising diagnostic accuracy.
+Existing CT reconstruction methods often address each incomplete-view CT setting in isolation, i.e. one-setting-one-model, and overlook the multi-setting synergistic benefits on each other, resulting in limited generalizability to new datasets and settings.
+In this paper, we introduce universal pre-training that exploits multi-setting data to enhance incomplete-view CT reconstruction.
+To effectively integrate complementary knowledge across CT settings during such pre-training, we propose a Prompted Contextual Transformer (ProCT), featuring two key techniques.
+First, we devise view-aware prompting to encode view distribution knowledge into ProCT for handling diverse settings within a single model.
+Second, we propose artifact-aware contextual learning to extract artifact pattern knowledge from in-context image pairs, facilitating the removal of complex, previously unseen artifacts.
+Extensive experimental results on two public clinical CT datasets demonstrate the proposed ProCT (i) outperforms state-of-the-art methods, including single-setting models, across various incomplete-view CT settings, (ii) exhibits strong generalizability to unseen datasets, and (iii) effectively adapts to out-of-domain settings with minimal tuning.
+Additionally, ProCT further improves performance when integrating sinogram data.
+Our work highlights the potential of universal pre-training in medical imaging and presents a new paradigm for robust and generalizable incomplete-view CT reconstruction.

 ## Updates